 - Full agents.

 Service values are calculated using the Prediction Server.

 Once you have all the devices monitored.
 Add within each service all the modules, agents or sub-services that you need to monitor the service.
 For example, if you want to monitor the Online Store service, you need a module for content, a service that monitors the state of communications and so on.

 To create a new service, click on Services at the Topology Maps menu.

 A tree view containing all the available services will be shown.

-To create a new service, click on the Create service and fill out the form.
+To create a new service, click Create service and fill out the form.

 Service description, a long mandatory text.
 Said description will appear in the service map, the service table view and the service widget (instead of the name).